 The Shadow Should Prompt the Teacher

 A well-trained shadow will act as an intermediate between the student and the teacher.
 Sometimes, as a result of being dependent on a shadow, the student doesn’t know who his teacher is!
-Instead, the shadow should prompt the student towards the teacher – to listen to her during instruction time, to answer her questions, and to let her know when his work is done.
-Alternatively, the shadow can prompt the teacher to do things like choose the child to answer a question when she knows the answer, or to repeat an instruction that the student may not have heard.
+Instead, the shadow should prompt the student towards the teacher.
+Prompt the student to listen to her during instruction time, to answer her questions, and to let her know when his work is done.
+Alternatively, the shadow can prompt the teacher.
+The teacher can do things like choose the child to answer a question when she knows the answer, or to repeat an instruction that the student may not have heard.

-TIP: The shadow should make the teacher feel supported, be careful in making suggestions so that she doesn’t feel like she’s being told how to do her job.
+TIP: The shadow should make the teacher feel supported.
+Be careful making suggestions so that the teacher doesn’t feel like she’s being told how to do her job.

 The Shadow Should Help the Child Make Friends

 If a child has difficulty making friends, this is something the shadow can help with.
-If Jenny has trouble making friends, telling her to go approach other students and ask “Can I play” may not result in the desired friendship.
-Instead, the shadow can befriend the other students in the class and have them approach Jenny and say things like “Come sit next to me”.
-Always thinking two steps ahead, if it’s before snacktime, the shadow can manipulate the situation so that Jenny is giving out the snacks and the other students have to ask her for a cookie.
-Or if it’s arts and crafts time and Jenny loves crayons, the shadow can give the crayon box to another student so that Jenny will ask that student for a crayon.
+If Jenny has trouble making friends, telling her to go approach other students and ask, “Can I play” may not result in the desired friendship.
+Instead, the shadow can befriend the other students in the class.
+Have them approach Jenny and say things like, “Come sit next to me”.
+Always thinking two steps ahead.
+If it’s before snack time, the shadow can manipulate the situation.
+Jenny can give out the snacks and the other students have to ask her for a cookie.
+Or if it’s arts and crafts time, the shadow can give the crayon box to another student.
+This may help Jenny to ask that student for a crayon.
+(If Jenny loves crayons!)

-A shadow used properly should be in the background influencing the situation in order to increase independence and reduce negative behaviours.
-Giving a student a classroom shadow is often a temporary band-aid solution that, although may seem to provide some relief, only makes it worse in the long run.
-When a shadow is in the classroom, goals should be carefully implemented and monitored by a professional with experience providing behavioural support (ideally, a BCBA).
-I’ve seen successful shadows where the students in the class, including the student that the shadow was there for, all thought that she was just another teacher.
+A property used shadow should be in the background.
+They can influence the situation to increase independence and reduce negative behavior.
+Giving a student a classroom shadow is often a temporary band-aid solution.
+Although it may seem to provide some relief, only makes it worse in the long run.
+When a shadow is in the classroom, goals should be carefully implemented.
+They should be monitored by a professional with experience (ideally, a BCBA).
+I’ve seen successful classroom shadows.
+Students in the class, including our student, all thought that she was just another teacher.
 When done right, a good shadow unfortunately puts herself out of a job!